yablochko8/delicious-domains/README.md

 TO DO:

-- Plausible custom events
+- add in end-of-journey Action (eg go buy domain)
+- misc details into index.html
+- add favicon

+- make prompting better
 - if name included in description, insist on it being in the results
 - try a higher quality AI model
-- newest results should be coloured differently
-- add in end-of-journey Action (eg go buy domain)
-- add favicon
-- upgrade server to paid
-- misc details into index.html
 - logging

+- fix scrolling on EditInputsButton
 - different detail modal for invalid domains
-- shorten the about page
-- fix scrolling on EditInputsButton
+- newest results should be coloured differently

 BACKLOG: